Armistice Day

 Page 6 – New Zealanders overseas

-A week before the armistice, on 4 November 1918, New Zealand troops liberated the French town of Le Quesnoy.
-About 80 New Zealand soldiers were killed that day almost the last of the 12,483 who fell on the Western Front between 1916 and 1918.
+As recently as a week before the Armistice, on 4 November 1918, New Zealand troops had been involved in the liberation of the French town of Le Quesnoy.
+The attack cost the lives of about 90 New Zealand soldiers virtually the last of the 12,483 who fell on the Western Front between 1916 and 1918.

 Coming home

-From the time of the armistice until April 1919, an average of 4500 men returned to New Zealand from the United Kingdom and France each month, plus another 500 from Egypt.
-In addition, about 3000 wives and 600 children of New Zealand soldiers who had married abroad returned in the troopships during this period.
+From the time of the Armistice until April 1919, an average of 4500 men returned to New Zealand from the United Kingdom and France each month, plus another 500 from Egypt.
+In addition, about 3000 wives and 600 children of New Zealand soldiers who were married abroad returned in the troopships during this period of demobilisation.

-Many of the New Zealand soldiers who had been training or recuperating in England took part in local armistice celebrations, parading in London and displaying captured German guns at the Lord Mayor’s Show.
+Many of the New Zealand soldiers who had been training or recuperating in England took part in local Armistice celebrations, marching on parade in London and displaying captured German guns at the Lord Mayor’s Show.

 How to cite this page